The Armando Martins Campaign began when UK Channel 5 Broadcast Series 5 Episode 8 of Nightmare Neighbours Next Door in Early November 2016.

-The petition is hosted by www.change.org and its main points are:
+The petition (now closed) is hosted by www.change.org and its main points are:

 - The negative health impact associated with deliberate toxic behaviour which causes harm and can be lethal i.e. cancer causing, impacts on mental health and therefore should be stopped immediately.

 - Mental health professionals promote hobbies as therapeutic, and life affecting and the lack of them as a cause of mental illness and physical decline.
 Therefore Armando should be supported by the council as a member of the community.

 - ACAS now say that bullying like this is harmful to mental and physical health – PTSD results.
 Prolonged exposure to stress causes brain damage.

 - Loneliness in old people is a real problem.
 Armando’s hobby keeps him in touch with his community – a world wide network of like minded people numbering in the millions.
 The campaign thinks the action of his neighbours deliberately isolates him and therefore his right to a hobby should be re-instated.